leonl42/MLinPractice/Documentation.md

 ![Label distribution](data/plots/label_distribution.png)

-On the x-axis are integers representing threshold values and on the y-axis the number of tweets, whose number of likes and retweets combined surpass this threshold.
+On the x-axis are integers representing threshold values and on the y-axis the number of tweets whose number of likes and retweets combined surpass this threshold.
 For a high threshold, consider roughly 300 or 400, there are only very few tweets which would be labeled as viral.
 This would lead to an uneven distribution of positive and negative samples in the data set (99.9% positive 0.01% negative), which leads to the